 Sharon Bauer is a partner at Wolfe Lawyers.
-She dedicates her practice exclusively to plaintiffs’ personal injury, medical malpractice, and long term disability denials.
+She litigates personal injury matters including long term disability denials.

 Sharon was admitted to the Law Society of Upper Canada in 2008.
 She obtained her law degree from the University of Windsor and participated in an international exchange program at the University of Amsterdam.
 Prior to joining Wolfe Lawyers, Sharon was a partner at another prominent law firm.